rifaiershad/NTX-DE-Test/Soal 1/README.md

 ## Overview

 This project focuses on transforming and analyzing transaction data to uncover trends and anomalies (unexpected behaviors or patterns).
 It includes multiple scenarios that address data quality issues, enhance readability, and improve the detection of unusual transaction patterns.
 The transformations are focused on improving data aggregation (combining data into summary form), formatting, and visualizations for effective business insights.

-## Overview

-This project focuses on transforming and analyzing transaction data to uncover trends and anomalies.
-It includes multiple scenarios that address data quality issues, enhance readability, and improve the detection of unusual transaction patterns.
-The transformations are focused on improving data aggregation, formatting, and visualizations for effective business insights.

 ---